mid-at-coding/logging.h/README.md

 # Why?

-Many logging libraries, in my opinion, are either [too complicated for general usage (IMO)](https://goatshriek.github.io/stumpless/), or frankly too [awkward to use for my preferences](https://github.com/yksz/c-logger).
+Many logging libraries, in my opinion, are either [too complicated for general usage](https://goatshriek.github.io/stumpless/), or frankly too [awkward to use for my preferences](https://github.com/yksz/c-logger).
 This is not meant to be a slight on these libraries, just a rationale for yet another simple logging library.
 For this reason, I have been using this library in various iterations for [a couple years](https://github.com/mid-at-coding/palmak/blob/main/error.cpp) in one form or another, and gradually moved it to